rdsilver/neural-playground/README.md

 # neural-playground
-Place, connect, and play around with your own neural network composed of different types of neurons Active code is on the gh-pages branch.
+Place, connect, and play around with your own neural network composed of different types of neurons

+Active code branch is on the [gh-pages branch](https://github.com/rdsilver/neural-playground/tree/gh-pages).

 View the project here http://rdsilver.github.io/neural-playground/